North American river otter: Description

 The North American river otter's streamlined shape allows it to glide through the water.

 The North American river otter has long and thin whiskers that are used to detect prey in dark waters.
 An average adult male weighs about 11.3 kg against the female's average of 8.3 kg.
 Its body length ranges from 66 to 107 cm.
 About one-third of the animal's total length consists of a long, tapered tail.
 Tail lengths range from 30 to 50 cm.
-Large male North American river otters can exceed a weight of 15 kg.
-It differs from the Eurasian otter by its longer neck, narrower visage, the smaller space between the ears and its shorter tail.
+Large males can exceed a weight of 15 kg.
+It differs from the Eurasian otter by its longer neck, narrower visage, the smaller space between the ears, and shorter tail.

-Males and female river otters show different non-sexual physical characteristics, with males typically being larger.
+Males and female river otters show different nonsexual physical characteristics, with males typically being larger.

 North American river otters can live 21–25 years in captivity, or 8–13 years in the wild.